phalcon-orphanage/docs/en/reference/di.rst

 | instance    | Represents a object that must be built dynamically       | array('type' => 'service', 'className' => 'DateTime', 'arguments' => array('now')) |
 +-------------+----------------------------------------------------------+------------------------------------------------------------------------------------+

-Resolving a service whose definition is complex may be slightly slower than previously seen simple definitions, however these provide a more robust approach to define and inject services.
+Resolving a service whose definition is complex may be slightly slower than previously seen simple definitions.
+However, these provide a more robust approach to define and inject services.

-Mixing different types of definitions is allowed, everyone can decide which is the most appropriate way to register the services in the application.
+Mixing different types of definitions is allowed, everyone can decide what is the most appropriate way to register the services according to the application needs.

 Resolving Services
 ==================